Building Normalizing Flows with Stochastic Interpolants: Discussion, Challenges, and Future work

 \subsubsection{Acknowledgments}

-We thank Kyle Cranmer for helpful discussions regarding the characteristics of the transport map.
+We thank G\'erard Ben Arous, Nick Boffi, Kyle Cranmer, Michael Lindsey, Jonathan Niles-Weed, Esteban Tabak for helpful discussions about transport.
 MSA is supported by the National Science Foundation under the award PHY-2141336.
 MSA is grateful for the hospitality of the Center for Computational Quantum Physics at the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.
 EVE is supported by the National Science Foundation under awards DMR-1420073, DMS-2012510, and DMS-2134216, by the Simons Collaboration on Wave Turbulence, Grant No. 617006, and by a Vannevar Bush Faculty Fellowship.